nianzu-ethan-zheng/GAN_1D_Preliminary_Work/NextGO.md

 ## Regression
 All I have done is classifying.
-There are still some difference in regression. so how to construst a reasonable structure is very important to me
+There are still some difference in regression. so how to construst a reasonable structure is very important to neural network

 * First step : use spectrum dataset to do regression and see the effect of the strucure
   * without conv:  just dense layer